Yaron Brook: Biography

 Yaron Brook was born in Jerusalem and raised in Haifa.
 His parents were Jewish socialists from South Africa.
-When he was 16, a friend lent him a copy of Ayn Rand's Atlas Shrugged, leading him to embrace Objectivism.
+He became interested in Objectivism at age 16 after reading Ayn Rand's novel Atlas Shrugged.

 After graduating from high school, he served as a first sergeant in Israeli military intelligence (1979–1982) and then earned a Bachelor of Science in civil engineering in 1986 from the Technion – Israel Institute of Technology in Haifa.